devnax/validex/README.md

 ## Compare
-You validate the value by your self. `@return type boolean`.
+You can validate the value by your self. `@return type boolean`.
 ```js
     {
         compare: (value) => {